ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ScriptFilesOverview.md

 Whilst I could have incorporated all of the below files within one single ".tmc" file it would have been a couple thousand lines long and a nightmare to maintain.
 I've separated the code into 11 seperate files which does make it easier for me to maintain.

-Each file contains comments which add context and useage information.
+Each file contains comments which add context and usage information.

 ## Main Code File